What is purchase price allocation?

 The outcome of a PPA leads to a structured breakdown of the purchase price, as illustrated above.

-When is a PPA required?
+When is purchase price allocation required?

 Market Approach